FWSquatch/CSEL/README.md

 - Updating clamav virus definitions
 - Removing things from startup
 - Answering the forensics question correctly
+- Changing update options
+- Adding or uncommenting lines from config files
+- Deleting or commenting lines from config files

 CSEL can also take away points for:
 - Deleting "good" users